omegabytes/askTheDM/README.md

 You don't need an echo to develop or test this application.
 Services like https://echosim.io/ have you covered.

+Icon is used with explicit permission from Jason Newman (gojirra@gmail.com).
+For any related inquiries please contact him directly.
+The icon is intended for use with this application only and may not be used in part or full without permission.

 ##### Version 1.0 features
 - Editions: